-There begins a four-part cycle (assess, plan, do, review).
-This leads to a growing understanding of the pupil's needs and what supports the pupil in making good progress and securing good outcomes.
+In identifying, assessing and supporting children, at Stockham we adopt a four-part cycle (assess, plan, do, review).
+This leads to a growing understanding of the pupil's needs, identifying interventions that supports the pupil in making good progress and securing positive outcomes.
 This is known as the graduated approach.
 It draws on more detailed approaches and more specialist expertise in successive cycles.
-If the support needed can be provided by adapting the school's core offer, then a child might not be considered SEN or placed on the SEN register.